TrendingTechnology/omegle-bot/README.md

 - find your chrome version
 - goto https://chromedriver.chromium.org/
 - find the chromedriver that matches ur chrome version
-- move it into the directory of the omegle bot
+- download n move it into the directory of the omegle bot

 # usage
 - put your topics/interests into topics.txt
-- then run the bot
+- run the bot
-- in cmd/terminal python3 omegle.py
+- in cmd/terminal write python omegle.py
-- put whatevetr message u want to send at the start

 ![](https://media.discordapp.net/attachments/833752908088344659/836705159324631070/tenor-19-35-7.gif)

-BEHXYCHDYFCII IFNCYICI YAMOMT <br>
+- BEHXYCHDYFCII IFNCYICI YAMOMT <br>
-HBTOCOSHBOBUSHBNYOXIA Y
+- HBTOCOSHBOBUSHBNYOXIA Y